MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 ## Availability and release status of features by region

 The following tables show which AI Builder features are available in each region, and the release status (general availability or preview) for each feature.
-A dash (-) indicates that the feature is not available.
+A dash (-) indicates that the feature isn't available.

 > [!NOTE]
 > For a view of what's planned for AI Builder, including new features, release status, and regional availability, go to the [AI Builder release plans](/power-platform-release-plan/2020wave1/ai-builder/).